saisudheerp/Aps_portfolio/README.md

 *This image represents the Patient Queue Management[16]*
 ### 8. Symptom Tracking Over Time

 This use case  is to track changes in symptoms over time.
 A person experiencing normal leg pain might initially ignore it, but if the pain continues for several days, it could be a sign of a more serious condition like bone cancer.
 Therefore, it is crucial to monitor the symptoms continuously at regular intervals.
-The best approach would be using the Sliding Window Algorithm to analyze data within specific intervals.
-Time Complexity is O(n) and space complexity is O(1).
-Here is my code for the [Sliding Window Algorithm](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/sliding_window.cpp)[4].
+The best approach would be using the Sliding Window Algorithm to analyze data within specific intervals. **Time Complexity** is O(n) and **space complexity** is O(1).
+Here is my code for the **[Sliding Window Algorithm](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/sliding_window.cpp)**[4].

 ![Symptom Tracking Over Time](images/synptom%20tracking.png) *This image represents the Symptom Tracking Over Time  above one is a manual process but we can automate it  [9]*
 ### 9. Insurance Claim Processing

 This functionality is to efficiently process insurance claims while minimizing processing time and maximizing accuracy.
 Traditional methods may struggle with the complexity and volume of claim data.
-The best approach would be using a Graph-based approach, such as Dijkstra's Algorithm, to optimize the routing and processing of claims through the insurance network.
-Time Complexity is O(n^2) and space complexity is O(n).
-Here is my code for [Dijkstra's Algorithm](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/dijkstras.c).
+The best approach would be using a Graph-based approach, such as Dijkstra's Algorithm, to optimize the routing and processing of claims through the insurance network. **Time Complexity** is O(n^2) and **space complexity** is O(n).
+Here is my code for **[Dijkstra's Algorithm](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/dijkstras.c)**.

 ### 10. Healthcare Resource Allocation

 Optimize the allocation of healthcare resources such as staff and equipment to meet patient demand efficiently.
-The best approach would be using a Max-Flow Min-Cut Algorithm, such as the Ford-Fulkerson method, to maximize resource allocation while minimizing costs and bottlenecks.
-Time Complexity is O(V * E^2) and space complexity is O(V).
-Here is my code for the [Ford-Fulkerson algorithm implementation](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/ford_fulkerson.cpp)[5].
+The best approach would be using a Max-Flow Min-Cut Algorithm, such as the Ford-Fulkerson method, to maximize resource allocation while minimizing costs and bottlenecks. **Time Complexity** is O(V * E^2) and **space complexity** is O(V).
+Here is my code for the **[Ford-Fulkerson algorithm implementation](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/ford_fulkerson.cpp)**[5].

 ### 11. Electronic Health Record (EHR) Retrieval

 Efficiently retrieve patient Electronic Health Records (EHR) from a large database.
 Basic search methods may be inefficient for large datasets.
-The best approach would be using an Indexing technique like B+ Tree, which allows for fast retrieval of records based on patient identifiers or timestamps.
-Time Complexity and Space complexity are O(logn).
-Here is my code for [B+ Tree implementation](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/bplus.cpp)[6].
+The best approach would be using an Indexing technique like B+ Tree, which allows for fast retrieval of records based on patient identifiers or timestamps. **Time Complexity** and **Space complexity** are O(logn).
+Here is my code for **[B+ Tree implementation](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/bplus.cpp)**[6].

 ![Electronic Health Record (EHR) Retrieval](images/Electronic_medical_record.jpg)